uhh-lt/news-speaker-attribution-2023/README.md

 * `Addr`, `Cue`, `Frame`, `Message` and `Source` are an array of `SentenceID:TokenID` offsets.
 * `Form` describes the form of message (what kind of quote it is); one of `Direct|Indirect|FreeIndirect|IndirectFreeIndirect|Reported`
 * `STWR` describes how the message was uttered; one of `Speech|Thought|Writing|ST|SW|TW`. `ST` is Speech+Thought, `SW` is Speech+Writing, `TW` is Thought+Writing
+* `HasNested` is a boolean indicating if there is another annotation nested within this annotation
+* `IsNested` is a boolean indication if this annotation is nested within some other annotation.
+The subtask 2 (simplified) only considers annotations with `"IsNested": false`